womenwhocoderichmond/chapter-organization/leadership-resources/event-playbook.md

     - Everyone accomplished something, but they usually don't realize it at first
     - Ask prodding or clarifying questions.
 Try to get them to quickly bestow their new knowledge to everyone else in the room.
 - Make sure they aren’t forgetting things
-- Wrap up with an applaud her
+- Wrap up with an [applaud her]()

 #### Directly Afterwards
 - Check for forgotten items at the end
+- close up shop with the event hose

 #### In the Following Days
 - Follow up on Slack with at least two members.